cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 # Get Started!

 Ok, we're done slowing you down, dive in and test your app!
 From here you may want to have a look at the {% url "Cypress API" api %} to learn what commands are available as you work.
-Once you've written a few tests, {% url "Cypress in a Nutshell" cypress-in-a-nutshell %} is a must-read: it will teach you how Cypress _really_ works, and how to write effective Cypress tests.
+Once you've written a few tests, {% url "Cypress in a Nutshell" introduction-to-cypress %} is a must-read: it will teach you how Cypress _really_ works, and how to write effective Cypress tests.

 <!-- To round out this guide, let's actually test _your_ app!
 (You do have an app to test, right?)